Advertisement

 Sinn Féin leader Mary Lou McDonald making statements to the Dáil this afternoon.
 Oireachtas

-THE DÁIL IS hearing statements on child protection amid escalating pressure on Sinn Féin.
+THE DÁIL HAS heard statements on child protection amid escalating pressure on Sinn Féin over its response to a number of controversies.

 Before the statements were heard today, former Sinn Féin senator Niall Ó Donnghaile revealed that he is the party member who resigned after allegedly sending inappropriate text messages to a 17-year-old

-Updates from Jane Moore (now) and Muiris O’Cearbhaill (earlier).
+Updates from Eoghan Dalton (now), Jane Moore (earlier) and Muiris O’Cearbhaill (earlier).

 McDonald says that Sinn Féin’s approach is “guided by the welfare of children, governed by robust disciplinary procedures and ensuring that the rules of the party are applied by the book”.